theQRL/theqrl.org/content/blog/2022/last-month-at-qrl-january-2022/index.md

 {{< image "./images/hi.steampunk.png" >}}

 Michael Strike from the core QRL team walks us through the creation of a fully functioning steampunk themed QRL node as well as upgrading the node to the latest mainnet release v3.0 (codnamed Cesium).

+You'll be in Michaels capable hands as he goes over why you'd want to update your QRL node, including Areas covered:

 - Why should I upgrade my QRL node?
 - What happens if I don't upgrade my node?